RMI/steel-guidance/README.md

 RMI's Steel Emissions Reporting Guidance consists of accounting guidance, in the form of PDF file, as well as a Pathfinder Network Data Model Extension The accounting guidance was launched in September of 2022--you can read the blog post [here](https://rmi.org/knowing-the-emissions-of-your-steel-supply-chain/) and press release [here](https://rmi.org/press-release/rmi-releases-guidance-to-cut-steel-industrys-climate-threat/).

 ## Product Level Accounting Guidance
+The accounting guidance can be found [here:](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)

-The [accounting guidance](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf) was authored by [RMI](https://rmi.org/) in collaboration with the [World Business Council for Sustainable Development (WBCSD)](https://www.wbcsd.org/) and its [Automotive Partnership for Carbon Transparency (A-PACT)](https://www.wbcsd.org/Pathways/Transport-Mobility/News/Leading-manufacturers-support-move-towards-better-emissions-measurement-for-the-automotive-industry) initiative.
+This guidance was authored by [RMI](https://rmi.org/) in collaboration with the [World Business Council for Sustainable Development (WBCSD)](https://www.wbcsd.org/) and its [Automotive Partnership for Carbon Transparency (A-PACT)](https://www.wbcsd.org/Pathways/Transport-Mobility/News/Leading-manufacturers-support-move-towards-better-emissions-measurement-for-the-automotive-industry) initiative.

 ### Emissions Reporting Requirements
 There are five key requirements for reporting steel sector emissions using this Steel Emissions Reporting Guidance: